OSGConnect/connectbook/start/data/stashcache.md

 	stashcp /user/<userid>/<stash_data_file_path> <target_location>

- For example, if the data file is located at /stash/user/<userid\>/samples/sample01.dat, then the stashcp command to transfer this file into your current working directory on the compute host would be:
+ For example, if the data file is located at `/stash/user/<userid\>/samples/sample01.dat`, then the `stashcp` command to transfer this file into your current working directory on the compute host would be:

 	stashcp /user/<userid>/samples/sample01.dat  .

+### Transfer job output to StashCache

+To transfer job output to StashCache after your analysis:

+1) Ensure that your job's submit script indicates the necessary requirements to make `stashcp` available by including the following lines:
+	+WantsStashCache = true
+	requirements = OSGVO_OS_STRING == "RHEL 7" && Arch == "X86_64" && HAS_MODULES == True

+2) Use `stashcp` to transfer the data files back to StashCache.
+You will need to prepend your stash location with `stash://` as follows:

+	module load stashcache
+	stashcp <file_name> stash:///user/<userid>/<stash_data_file_path>

+For example, if you wish to transfer `output.dat` to the directory `/stash/user/<userid\>/output/`. then the `stashcp` command would be:

+	stashcp output.dat stash:///user/<userid\>/output/output.txt

 ___

 More usage options are described in the stashcp help message: